AnnaFrances8/JOIN-Software-v1/README.md

 ## Installation 🔧
-Github (https://github.com/AnnaFrances8/JOIN-Software-v1) > Create > Download zip > extract files > open JOIN-v1.py
+Github (https://github.com/AnnaFrances8/JOIN-Software-v1) > Code > Download zip > extract files > open JOIN-v1.py

 If you need directly the .exe I can send you the .zip file by email (annafrances8@gmail.com).